-(i) The steps taken or impact on conservation of energy The Company is taking appropriate steps to conserve and use alternate source of energy through installation of solar panels on roof of its registered office at (ii) The steps taken by the Company for utilizing alternate source of energy upgradation to energy saving devices such as LED lights, LED floor lights at its (iii) The Capital investment on energy office premises and all its sites conservation equipment More details are included in the Business Responsibility Report which forms part of this Annual Report.
+(i) The steps taken or impact on conservation The Company is taking appropriate steps to conserve and use alternate source of energy of energy through installation of solar panels on roof of its registered office at (ii) The steps taken by the Company for utilizing alternate source of energy Ahmedabad, Gujarat.
+Moreover, it reduces consumption of energy by usage and upgradation to energy saving devices such as LED lights, LED floor lights at its (iii) The Capital investment on energy office premises and all its sites conservation equipment More details are included in the Business Responsibility Report which forms part of this Annual Report.